circleci/circleci-docs/jekyll/_cci2/building-docker-images.md

 Consult the [Stable releases](https://download.docker.com/linux/static/stable/x86_64/) or [Edge releases](https://download.docker.com/linux/static/edge/x86_64/) for the full list of supported versions.
 --->

-**Note:** The `version` key is not currently supported on CircleCI Server installations.
+**Note:** The `version` key is not currently supported on CircleCI server installations.
 Contact your system administrator for information about the Docker version installed in your remote Docker environment.

 ## Separation of environments
 {: #separation-of-environments }